Unified Access Policy for SASE and Network Security

 -

-Using of unsupported objects in SASE Internet Access policy package will result in a validation error.
+Using of unsupported objects in SASE Internet Access policy package results in a validation error.

-Mapping of Policy Component Display between Harmony SASE and Quantum
+Mapping of Policy Component Display between Network Security and SASE

 |